tslamic/premiumer/README.md

     .build();
 ```

-Then, bind to the underlying in-app billing service.
+Next, bind to the underlying in-app billing service.
 This should usually follow the `Activity` or `Fragment` lifecycle.
 Also, ensure `premiumer` can handle purchase results by overriding `onActivityResult`.
 For example:

 ```java
 @Override protected void onStart() {